havlli/EventPilot/README.md

 This project began as a personal hobby, driven by my interest in reactive programming and experimentation with the Project Reactor library.
 Initially, it was intended for personal use within my Discord server among friends.
-However, over time, it evolved into a robust application with its own database, asynchronous operations, and a CI pipeline.
+However, over time, it evolved into a robust application with its own database, asynchronous operations, CI pipeline and much more.

 ### Technologies Used